deltadevsde/prism/adr/adr-001-checkpoint-snarks.md

 ### Risks

-1. Recursive SNARK generation might be computationally intensive and time-consuming, especially in Stage 1.
+1. Recursive SNARK generation is computationally intensive and time-consuming, especially in Stage 1.
-2. Potential vulnerabilities in the recursive SNARK implementation could compromise the entire history (also a ).
+2. Potential vulnerabilities in the recursive SNARK implementation could compromise the entire history.
 3. Compatibility issues between different SNARK systems used for epochs and checkpoints (Transition to Stage 2 - if not well thought through - may introduce compatibility issues with existing proofs and clients).

 ## Implementation Details

 ### Stage 1: Groth16 Checkpoint SNARKs

-1. Define a checkpoint interval (e.g., every 4 weeks or 1000 epochs).
+1. Defining a starting checkpoint interval: every 125 epochs (a pessimistic estimate is that a light client can sync 25 epochs/minute).
 2. Develop a recursive Groth16 SNARK circuit that verifies multiple epoch SNARKs.
 3. Implement a process to generate and post checkpoint SNARKs to Celestia.
 4. Modify light clients to start syncing from the latest checkpoint SNARK.
-5. Ensure backwards compatibility for existing light clients (necessary rn?).

 ### Stage 2: Transition to Advanced SNARK Systems

 1. Evaluate Nova and zkVM solutions (e.g., Nexus with HyperNova) for compatibility with our use case and future based rollup plans.
 2. Develop a prototype implementation using the chosen system.
-3. Create a migration strategy for existing proofs and clients.
+3. Create a migration strategy in an update to this ADR for existing proofs and clients.
-4. Implement additional proving capabilities required for based rollups (different ADR).
-5. Tests for the new system.
+4. Update this ADR with a testing strategy and execute it before deployment.

 ## Why Nova (SuperNova / HyperNova) could be Beneficial for Us

-1. Efficient Aggregation: We aggregate many proofs into epoch SNARKs.
-Nova's folding scheme is particularly efficient for this use case, reducing our constraint complexity from possibly millions to tens of thousands.

-2. Scalability: As our system grows, the ability to efficiently aggregate proofs becomes crucial.
-Nova / SuperNova / HyperNova allows us to create "checkpoint SNARKs" more efficiently, enabling better long-term scalability.

-3. Reduced Resource Requirements: The dramatic reduction in constraint complexity translates to lower memory usage and faster proving times, allowing us to operate more efficiently and potentially on less powerful hardware.

-4. Flexibility: Nova's approach allows for more frequent aggregation and checkpoint creation, giving us more flexibility in how we structure our proof hierarchy.
+1. Effiency: By leveraging Nova's efficient folding scheme, we achieve significant reductions in constraint complexity, enhance scalability through efficient proof aggregation, and lower resource requirements.
+This allows for faster proving times, reduced memory usage, and the ability to operate effectively on less powerful hardware, making our system more efficient and scalable in the long term.

-5. Future-proofing: Nova's design aligns well with potential future requirements, such as more complex proof structures or more frequent updates.
+2. Future-proofing: Nova's design aligns well with potential future requirements, such as more complex proof structures or more frequent updates.

 ## Alternatives Considered

-1. Using a different data availability layer with longer-term storage (@distractedm1nd told me already why not kyve?).
+1. Using a different data availability layer with longer-term storage.
 2. Exploring other SNARK systems like Plonk or Halo2 (eventhough we do think Nova provides better efficiency for our specific use case of repeated proof aggregation).

-## Future Considerations

-While currently using Groth16, we should consider transitioning to more future-proof systems like Nexus zkVM with HyperNova for the following reasons:

-1. Based Rollups: The Stage 2 implementation should account for the need to prove additional aspects beyond epoch proofs, such as transaction validity and garbage exclusion in blocks.
-This aligns with our plans for based rollups (refer to the Based Rollup ADR for more details).
-2. zkVMs: While zkVMs introduce overhead and may not be justified for our current specific use case (proving valid Merkle paths), they offer flexibility for future extensions.
-As we move towards based rollups and more complex proofs, a zkVM like Jolt, SP1, Risc0 or Nexus could provide a unified framework for all our proving needs.
-3. Performance vs. Flexibility: We need to carefully balance the performance benefits of specialized systems like Nova with the flexibility offered by zkVMs.
-Our choice in Stage 2 will depend on the complexity of proofs required for based rollups and other future features.
-4. Proving System Ecosystem: We should monitor the development of proving systems like Nova and Nexus, considering factors such as performance improvements, community support, and ease of use when making our Stage 2 decision.

-The transition plan should include:

-1. Evaluating Nexus zkVM or similar systems for compatibility with our use case.
-2. Developing a prototype implementation using the new system.
-3. Creating a migration strategy for existing proofs and clients.
-4. Thoroughly testing the new system before deployment.

 ## Open Questions

-1. What is the optimal checkpoint interval (checkpoint SNARK frequency) for our system?
-2. How do we handle the transition period where both Groth16 and Nova proofs might coexist?
+1. How do we handle the transition period where both Groth16 and Nova proofs might coexist?
-3. What specific based rollup features will we need to prove in Stage 2, and how do they influence our choice between Nova and a zkVM solution?
+2. What specific based rollup features will we need to prove in Stage 2, and how do they influence our choice between Nova and a zkVM solution?
-4. How can we ensure smooth transition and backwards compatibility when moving from Stage 1 to Stage 2?
+3. How can we ensure smooth transition and backwards compatibility when moving from Stage 1 to Stage 2?

 ## Action Items